-Summer semester (May - July) April 1 Fall semester (late August - December) July 1
+Summer semester (May-July) April 1

+Fall semester (late August-December) July 1

+Spring semester (January-May) November 1

 Graduate students plan courses of study in consultation with a program advisor.
 That course plan may not be changed without prior approval.
 Degree candidates are expected to receive a grade of at least a 'B' in all courses.
 The time limit for completion of degree requirements is seven years.